hashintel/hash/packages/hash/README.md

     docker run hello-world
     ```

-1. Launch external services (Postgres, Redis and OpenSearch) as Docker containers:
+1. Launch external services (Postgres, the graph query layer, Kratos, Redis, and OpenSearch) as Docker containers:

     ```sh
-    yarn external-services up --detach
+    yarn external-services up
     ```

+    1. You can optionally force a rebuild of the docker containers by adding the `--build` argument(**this is necessary if changes have been made to the graph query layer).
+It's recommended to do this whenever updating your branch from upstream**.

-    You can keep external services running between app restarts.
+    1. You can keep external services running between app restarts by adding the `--detach` argument to run the containers in the background.
+It's then possible to tear down the external services with `yarn external-services down`.

-1.  **On first run**, or if you want to reset app data, run this command in a separate terminal:

-    ```sh
-    yarn seed-data
-    ```

 1. Launch app services: